dannash100/node.js/README.md

 process.argv[3] = 100
 ```

+### Child Processes
+*see child_processes project*

+- create or fork processes when parralelizing execution or scaling a system.

 ### PID

 to find process ID of a running process use
 ```ps aux | grep process_name.js```